menu

 Because of many things, Milan is a great place for families with children to consider.
 First of all, many other families with children live here, making Milan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Milan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Milan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Milan doesn't have a public transportation system that people use for their commute.
+Milan is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics